What does a geriatrician do?

 How do I find a geriatrician?

-Ask your general practitioner (GP), close friends or family to recommend a good geriatrician.
+Ask your doctor, close friends or family to recommend a good geriatrician.
 You can also use healthdirect's service finder to find a geriatrician near you.

 How much will a geriatrician cost?